Home » AT&T » Recent Articles:

 AT&T has spent the last several years laying the foundation to pull the plug on its wired legacy landline service.

 In preparation for a transition away from Plain Old Telephone Service (POTS), AT&T is notifying customers of a change to the residential service agreement governing home phone service.
 The company has added a new section entitled “Network Changes” that gives AT&T the right to temporarily suspend landline service to replace it either with AT&T’s U-verse “Voice over IP” service which may also be called as VoIP Phone Systems, or a wireless home phone alternative.
+In addition, businesses that need proactive call answering strategies to improve customer retention may consider getting help from professional services like Onwards Answering.
 The agreement requires customers to accept the transition, allow technicians to enter the customer’s home to install new equipment, and permits AT&T to use the customer’s electricity to power that equipment.
 If a customer refuses to grant entry, AT&T can permanently disconnect your landline phone service without recourse.

 Similar contract language was introduced in other areas where wireless home phone equipment was intended to replace traditional landline service in areas where a local phone company chose not to repair or upgrade its facilities.
 AT&T intends to enforce the agreement in areas where it serves as the local landline phone company.